zopencommunity/zusage/README.md

-# zedc_ascii
+# zusage

-This is thin wrapper library for libzz (zedc library) designed to be compatible for ascii based applications.
+A library for collecting usage statistics for zopen tools